Laughter Is a Serious Matter

 “Laughter is the most inexpensive and most effective wonder drug.
 Laughter is a universal medicine.” –Bertrand Russell

 A sense of humor affects so many aspects of our health and well-being.
-There’s even a science devoted to laughter and its effects on the body.
 Some experts say it can help you live longer.

 In “How Humor Can Save the World,” Karyn Buxman says if humor were bottled, it would need FDA approval.
 It’s much more powerful than most of us realize and can even change us on a cellular level.

 There’s no doubt we all need a little laughter to remain healthy socially, physically, emotionally, and mentally.
-So, whether you enjoy a comic or a laughing lion… or something entirely different, find what you like, take time to laugh, and enjoy life more.
+So, whether you enjoy a stand-up comic or a giggling baby… or something entirely different, find what you like, take time to laugh, and enjoy life more.
 It can change—and even add years to—your life.